apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

 Depending on the system load and diff size of content to be indexed, the indexing may start lagging by a longer time interval.
-Due to this, the indexing results can lag behind the repository state, and may become stale, that is new content added will show up in query results after some time.
+Due to this, the indexing results can lag behind the repository state, and may become stale, that means new content added will only show up in query results after a longer time.

 The `IndexStats` MBean keeps a time series and metrics stats for the indexing frequency.
 This can be used to track the indexing state.